TheStatsProject/LMPF/docs/source/My-art.rst

 **Key Takeaway:**
 *Unauthorized immigrant employment fluctuates with economic cycles but consistently supports key U.S. sectors.*

+Based on the data already collected in point 1 and the data on unauthorized individuals in the United States, we will calculate the number of unauthorized employees.
+Based on the same methodology used to calculate the contribution of citizens of Mexican parents, we need to do the same and determine how many unauthorized individuals are of Mexican origin, as shown in the following graph.
+Similar to the trends in unauthorized immigration, one of the interesting aspects of this research is that, after 2017, unauthorized immigration to the United States not only decreased, but actually plummeted, as shown in the graph.

-One of the interesting things about this research is that after 2017, unauthorized immigration to the United States not only decreased, but actually plummeted.
-Some point to President Obama's strictly defined deportation priorities and the increased border patrols; others, to the devastating COVID-19 lockdowns.
-Whatever the cause, migration ground to a halt, only to resurge strongly in 2021 and continue to increase as the economic crises related to the halting of economic dynamism in Latin American countries, the Middle East, and most of the world due to lockdown measures had repercussions worldwide.
+Some point to President Obama's strict deportation priorities and increased border patrols; others, to the devastating COVID-19 lockdowns.
+Whatever the cause, migration came to a complete halt, only to resurface strongly in 2021 and continue to increase as economic crises related to the disruption of economic dynamism in Latin American countries, the Middle East, and most of the world due to lockdown measures had global repercussions.

-From 2021, migrant caravans the size of small cities will once again make the news, but they are now a reality in the Americas.
-These aren't just statistics on a spreadsheet; they're humanity in motion, a living barometer of the geopolitical distortions and economic inequality created by the impact of the disruption of many production lines and value chains destroyed during this process.
+Starting in 2021, migrant caravans the size of small cities will once again make the news, but now they are a reality in the Americas.
+They are not just statistics on a spreadsheet; they are humanity in motion, a living barometer of the geopolitical distortions and economic inequality created by the impact of the disruption of many production lines and value chains destroyed during this process.

 .. raw:: html